Obama urged at summit to focus on Latin America

 “Latin America is one of the motors of world economic recovery,” he said.

-Mexican President Felipe Calderon also addressed business leaders, making an impassioned plea to curb rising protectionism in the region in response to a flow of funds from rich nations that has strengthened currencies and hurt competitiveness.
+Mexican President Felipe Calderon pleaded for an end to protectionism emerging in response to a flow of funds from rich nations that has boosted currencies and hurt competitiveness.

 One of Latin America’s biggest free trade advocates, Mexico feels particularly bruised by protectionist moves by fellow heavyweight economies Brazil and Argentina.